Donald D. Hoffman: The interface theory of perception

-The interface theory of perception is the idea that our perceptual experiences don't necessarily map onto what exists in the reality of itself.
-This is in contrast to the popular view of critical realism which argues that some of our perceptual experiences map onto the reality of the natural world.
+The interface theory of perception is the theory that human beings' perceptual experiences don't necessarily map onto what exists in the reality of itself.
+This is in contrast to the popular view of critical realism, which argues that some of their perceptual experiences map onto the reality of the natural world.
 In the critical realist's view, primary qualities like height and weight represent actual qualities of reality, whereas secondary qualities don't.
 Within the interface theory of perception, neither primary nor secondary qualities necessarily map onto reality.

-Conscious Realism
+Conscious realism

-Conscious Realism is described as a non-physicalist monism which holds that consciousness is the primary reality and the physical world emerges from that.
+Conscious realism is described as a non-physicalist monism which holds that consciousness is the primary reality and the physical world emerges from that.
 The objective world consists of conscious agents and their experiences.
 "What exists in the objective world, independent of my perceptions, is a world of conscious agents, not a world of unconscious particles and fields.
 Those particles and fields are icons in the MUIs of conscious agents but are not themselves fundamental denizens of the objective world.
 Consciousness is fundamental."